Babkock/Dotfiles/README.md

 I have congregated several programs' worth of keybindings and shell aliases into a nicely-formatted [man page](https://github.com/Babkock/Dotfiles/tree/master/halp.1) for quick reference.

+# Important Stuff

+I have included the fontconfig user configuration, which is responsible for making my fonts look nice and not spazzed out on the eyes.
+This file is `fonts.conf`.
+I have included my preferred Anonymous Pro font, that includes all of the glyphs and icons.

+I have also included configuration for the program `privoxy`, which helps me block domains and trackers I don't care for.

 ## Programs included

 * [Bash](https://www.gnu.org/software/bash)